Meet our

 Harmony Educator Advisory Group

-Meet our group of distinguished educators and school leaders from across the nation who will share their expertise and provide feedback for Harmony content and resources.
-We look forward to partnering with our Harmony Educator Advisory Group (EAG) members, who bring diverse perspectives and a broad range of teaching experience.
+Meet our group of distinguished educators and school leaders from across the nation who share their expertise and provide feedback for Harmony content and resources.
+We are partnering with our Harmony Educator Advisory Group (EAG) members, who bring diverse perspectives and a broad range of teaching experience.
 They have taught and served as leaders in elementary schools up to high schools, and across small rural communities to large urban school districts.
 Many of the EAG members will also serve as facilitators in our new online Harmony educator community.
 Stay tuned to learn more about these inspirational educators during upcoming webinars and at national educator conferences!

 Aimee Gallant